 Haunted Places in Old Towne Orange Circle

-Old Towne Orange, better known as Orange Circle by locals, is a one square-mile district that encircles the original plaza that was established in 1888.
-This historic district is listed on the National Register of historic places and features Orange County’s oldest operating bank and soda fountain.
-In fact, Old Towne Orange is the largest National Register Districts in California.
+Old Towne Orange, better known to locals as Orange Circle, is a charming one-square-mile historic district built around the original 1888 plaza.
+Listed on the National Register of Historic Places, this area features Orange County’s oldest operating bank and soda fountain, and is one of the largest preserved historic districts in California.

 The Two Boys